xitrum-framework/xitrum-doc/guide/howto.rst

     // You can write comment in JSON file like this "username": "God",
-    // Keys must be quoted with double quotes "password": "Does God needs a password?",
+    // Keys must be quoted with double quotes "password": "Does God need a password?",
     "children": ["Adam", "Eva"]
   }